GTMStack

 Start Automating Now

-Teams that wait until autonomous GTM is “ready” will be behind teams that start building competence today.
+Teams that wait until autonomous GTM is “ready” will be behind.
 Even if current automation handles only 30-40% of operational work, the experience of deploying agents, designing approval workflows, and managing AI output quality builds organizational muscle that’s hard to develop all at once.

-Deploy your first agentic workflows in a low-risk area — data enrichment is the obvious starting point.
+Start with a low-risk area.
+Data enrichment is the obvious starting point.
+We’ve written about the practical details in our guide to AI agents replacing manual workflows.
 Learn from the experience.
-Build the monitoring and review infrastructure.
+Build the monitoring infrastructure.
 Then expand.

 Invest in Technical Skills

 Send your GTM team to learn prompt engineering, basic data analysis, and workflow design.
-These aren’t optional skills for the future — they’re rapidly becoming table stakes.
-The investment pays off immediately in better agent performance and compounds over time as the agents become more capable.
+These aren’t optional skills for the future.
+They’re rapidly becoming table stakes.
+The investment pays off immediately in better agent performance and compounds over time.

 Redesign Roles Proactively